-- There were comprehensive risk assessments in relation to safety issues. - At the last inspection the service did not monitor and review activity to understand risks.
-At this inspection activity was monitored and gave a clear, accurate and current picture that led to safety improvements.
+- There were comprehensive risk assessments in relation to safety issues. - The service monitored and reviewed activity.
+This helped it to understand risks and gave a clear, accurate and current picture that led to safety improvements.

 Lessons learned and improvements made